Ferrari 212 Export: Racing

 Another endurance race in the 1952 season was the 10 Hours of Messina.
 Cornacchia again paired with Biondetti in the 212 MM, whilst Carlo Gazzabini and Ferraguti drove the Motto Berlinetta.
 Cornachia and Biondetti won the race and the other Export was second overall.
 The 1952 Gran Premio di Pergusa was won by Luigi Bordonaro who also achieved a fastest lap time in the Touring Barchetta.
 He contested many minor races throughout 1952–1955, with multiple victories, before passing the car to Edouard Margairaz.
 The 212 MM again contested the Coppa Inter-Europa, this time driven by Franco Cornacchia.
 He scored a second place and a fastest lap.
 The last major race of the 1952 season was the Carrera Panamericana.
 One American team fielded their 212 Export for this grueling Mexican marathon.
 Phil Hill and Arnold Stubbs drove their Vignale Berlinetta, s/n 0092E to a sixth place overall.
-Hans-Karl von Tscharner raced his Touring Barchetta s/n 0134E over numerous Hillclimb events between 1952-1956, scoring ten victories, including five in class.
+Hans-Karl von Tscharner raced his Touring Barchetta s/n 0134E over numerous Hillclimb events between 1952 and 1956, scoring ten victories, including five in class.